 Having a mental illness doesn’t make you a bad parent.
 As a parent, you’re doing the best you can for your children.
 But sometimes mental illness might make it hard to be the parent you want to be.

 Having a mental illness can make it hard for you to carry out daily care activities for your children.
 Sticking to a regular routine or getting through the simplest chores, like shopping and cooking, can sometimes seem impossible.
-It might also be hard to set limits and boundaries for children’s behaviour.
+It might also be hard to set limits for children’s behaviour and keep to them.

 Holding down a job is often difficult, and balancing a job with family life can be a real challenge, especially when you get stressed or confused.